The landscape of

 Overview

-Denial and deception are different failure classes.
-Jamming raises the effective noise floor and collapses tracking—often abruptly and without an informative signature beyond loss of lock.
-Spoofing can be worse: counterfeit signals can drive a receiver to a coherent but false solution that looks healthy until cross-checked against independent observables.
-Multipath and non-line-of-sight reception are not adversarial, but they create biases that can resemble slow spoofing, especially in urban and maritime environments where reflection geometry changes rapidly.
+Denial and deception are fundamentally different failure modes.
+Jamming pushes up the effective noise floor and tracking collapses, often suddenly and without any useful diagnostic beyond loss of lock.
+Spoofing is worse.
+Counterfeit signals can steer a receiver to a solution that's internally consistent and looks perfectly healthy until you check it against independent sensors.
+Multipath and non-line-of-sight reception aren't adversarial, but they introduce biases that can look like slow spoofing, especially in urban canyons and at sea where reflection geometry shifts constantly.

-The shift from GNSS augmentation to periods of GNSS independence is therefore architectural.
-Robust systems use diversity of physics to bound error growth, and they treat every aid source—including GNSS—as a measurement with failure modes.
-That implies explicit integrity monitoring, conservative uncertainty management, and tight time synchronization across sensors.
-It also elevates map data and provenance to operational concerns: terrain and magnetic methods depend on prior surveys, update pipelines, and permissions—issues that matter directly in European programs pursuing sovereign autonomy without dependence on external infrastructure.
+Moving from GNSS augmentation to periods of GNSS independence isn't a software tweak; it's an architectural requirement.
+Systems that hold together use multiple physics to cap error growth, and they don't pretend GNSS is special.
+Every aid source (GNSS included) gets treated as a measurement with specific failure modes.
+That means explicit integrity monitoring, conservative uncertainty budgets, and time synchronization you can count on across all sensors.
+It also bumps map data and source provenance to operational status: terrain methods and magnetic methods need current surveys, working update pipelines, and the legal right to use them.
+These aren't afterthoughts, especially in European programs building autonomous systems they control without depending on external infrastructure.

 Key topics